Phiomia: Validity and internal systematics

 The proposed synonymy between Phiomia and Palaeomastodon lasted only fourteen years.
 In 1922, Matsumoto Hikoshichirō once again separated the two, based on various characteristics of the skull and teeth.
 Notably, the morphology of the two genera's cheek teeth (the premolars and molars) were different, with those of Palaeomastodon being bunolophodont (having inner cusps that are blunt cones, and outer cusps modified into ridges) and those of Phiomia being conventionally bunodont.
 Furthermore, based on a second mandible from the Jebel Qatrani, Matsumoto described a second Phiomia species, P. osborni, and reassigned two species of Palaeomastodon, thus adding P. minor and P. wintoni to Phiomia.
 An additional Phiomia species, P. major, was described in 2004 by William J. Sanders, John Kappelman, and D. Tab Rasmussen, based on teeth from the Chilga district of Ethiopia.
 In the paper describing it, the authors synonymised all of Matsumoto's taxa with P. serridens, thus reducing Phiomia to just two species.
 Subsequent authors have maintained this synonymy.

 Classification

 Since its reclassification as a proboscidean, Phiomia has always been regarded as a fairly basal member of the order.
 Henry Fairfield Osborn believed that it was an early member of a long-jawed mastodont lineage, and that it was directly ancestral to Trilophodon (now a synonym of Gomphotherium).
 In Pascal Tassy's 1988 paper on the phylogeny of proboscideans, wherein he erected the suborder Elephantiformes, he classified Phiomia as a basal member of the group, intermediate between Palaeomastodon and the later Hemimastodon.
 In 1992, the family Phiomiidae was erected to encompass Phiomia.
-A phylogenetic analysis of basal proboscideans was performed by Lionel Hautier et al. (2021), which recovered Phiomia in a similar position.
+A phylogenetic analysis of basal proboscideans was performed by Lionel Hautier and colleagues in 2021, which recovered Phiomia in a similar position.

-Below is a cladogram depicting the results of Hautier et al. (2021):
+Below is a cladogram depicting the results of Hautier and colleagues: